mozilla/explainers/amount.md

 * The `<m>` or measure element proposal has many good attributes (in both senses), and may present an opportunity for collaboration.
 The only obvious nit is in the name, as a “measure” implies something was measured, which we cannot (do not want to) assume.
+  We want to enable amounts of any type and don’t want to imply that a measurement was done in all potential use cases.
-  Whereas an “amount“ could be a measure or an abstract quantity or part of a request or rule, such as legislated speed limits, which exist regardless and independent of any particular measurement.
+  An amount could be a measure or an abstract quantity or part of a request or rule, such as legislated speed limits, which exist regardless and independent of any particular measurement.
 * The TC39 measure proposal is both a semantic layer violation (meaning in the web platform should be encoded in markup, not script),